Aanandrai/Learning_Microservice/Scalable Microservice/readme.md

 **Number of requests:  27131**
 **Duration (seconds): 30.03**

-Based on these results, there is no significant performance improvement observed from transitioning to a microservices architecture in terms of request handling speed under current test conditions.
-However, the key advantage lies not in immediate speed gains but in scalability and modularity.
-With a microservices setup, individual components can be scaled or optimized independently.
+While raw speed improvements may not be immediately apparent, the architecture excels in scalability and modularity.
+Individual services can be optimized or scaled as needed, without impacting the rest of the system.

 ## Running the Services